neuropoly/surface_based_tools/atlas_generation/README.md

-# Creation of a custom surface-based atlas
+# Creation of a subject specific atlas
 Procedure to obtain volumetric atlases accurately registered on subjects’ cortical areas and other regions of interest (ROIs).